TechLabs-Ruhr/solar-score/README.md

 ```

 ## Troubleshooting
-If the website behaves strange it is always a good idea to close the tab and restart the server.
+If the website behaves strange it is always a good idea to close the tab and restart the server or just copy in `http://127.0.0.1:8000/` in your search line again.
 Your current session will be remembered and you can try again without losing time.

+Example for strange behaviour: `Not Found: /powerchart`

 ## Roadmap
 - Optimize model predictions by further learning